ProductiveRage/Bridge.React/README.md

 # Bridge.React
 Bindings for [Bridge.NET](http://bridge.net/) for React - write React applications in C#!

-As well as the basic library calls (such as React.Render and the DOM factory methods like div, span, etc..) there are two base classes to make creating custom components simple in C#; "Component" and "StatelessComponent".
+As well as the basic library calls (such as React.Render and the DOM factory methods like div, span, etc..) there are three base classes to make creating custom components simple in C#; **Component**, **StatelessComponent** and **PureComponent**.
 Below is a very simple example that illustrates all of this -

 	using System;
 	using Bridge.Html5;